redstew/grit/README.md

 Grit
 ====

 Yo!
 What is going on?
-Not much dog

 Grit gives you object oriented read/write access to Git repositories via Ruby.
 The main goals are stability and performance.
 To this end, some of the